artichoke/artichoke/CONTRIBUTING.md

 ### Rust Toolchain

-Artichoke depends on nightly Rust and several compiler plugins for linting and formatting.
+Artichoke depends on Rust and several compiler plugins for linting and formatting.
 The specific version of Rust Artichoke requires is specified in the [toolchain file](/rust-toolchain)